-- On March 20, 2020, USDA extended for 60 days the deadline for Telecommunications and Electric Program borrowers and grantees to submit their annual CPA audit.
-In most cases, such audits are due to the agency by April 30, 2020. - USDA is waiving borrower covenant requirements for loan agreement financial ratios for the period from Jan.
+- USDA extended the deadline for the Telecommunications and Electric program borrowers and grantees to submit their annual CPA audit to August 31, 2020. - USDA is waiving borrower covenant requirements for loan agreement financial ratios for the period ٠ from Jan.
 1, 2020, through Dec.
 31, 2020.
-Additionally, USDA is waiving all financial reporting requirements associated with existing Rural Utilities Service (RUS) loan and grant covenants beginning Jan.
-1, 2020 through June 30, 2020. - The RUS Administrator has delegated authority to the RUS Telecommunications, Electric, and Water and Environmental Programs to consider requests to waive certain site inspection requirements during the current COVID-19 National Emergency. - Applicants will be able to use alternative methods to notify the public, such as through videoconferences, teleconferences and public notices on websites and in local newspapers, as a substitute for the public meeting notification requirement for water and waste projects. - On a case-by-case basis, USDA will help Electric Program borrowers gain access to obligated funds more quickly at current low interest rates by considering extensions of loan terms (within statutory limits); considering requests to move obligated funds between the Electric Program's six budget purposes where the new purpose has cleared environmental review; and by considering Temporary Normal Inventory (TNI) requests. - On April 24, 2020, USDA provides guidance on the resources provided in the Paycheck Protection Program and Health Care Enhancement Act (HR.266) recently passed by Congress and signed into law by President Trump. - Depending on the program, USDA Electric, Telecommunications and Rural Energy Savings Program borrowers are required to seek prior written consent of the Rural Utilities Service
+Additionally, USDA is waiving all financial reporting requirements associated with existing RUS loan and grant covenants beginning Jan.
+1, 2020 through Aug.
+31, 2020 - The RUS Administrator has delegated authority to the RUS Telecommunications, Electric, and Water ٠ and Environmental Programs to consider requests to waive certain site inspection requirements during the current COVID-19 National Emergency. - Applicants will be able to use alternative methods to notify the public, such as through • videoconferences, teleconferences and public notices on websites and in local newspapers, as a substitute for the public meeting notification requirement for water and waste projects.